Danc2050/resume/README.md

 # resume
-My resume was created by adjusting a modified version of [Awesome CV](https://github.com/junhaodong/resume).
+My resume was created by adjusting a modified version of [Awesome CV](https://github.com/junhaodong/resume) Thanks to Son for putting me onto this.

 View the [PDF](https://raw.githubusercontent.com/Zeiloz/resume/master/resume.pdf).